-Pamir highway itinerary: From Dushanbe to Osh in one week
+Pamir highway itinerary: From Dushanbe to Osh

 Many think the Pamir highway is just one single road.
 The official M41 runs from Dushanbe in Tajikistan to Osh in Kyrgyzstan.
 However, there are many sidetrips and detours that make your Pamir highway itinerary much more interesting.